-One feature of university life that’s rarely remarked upon is the perennial tension between ‘town’ (locals) and ‘gown’ (students).
-When I studied in Nottingham in the early 1990s, my friends and I gave ‘townies’ our wary respect during our drinking and clubbing trips to the city, and respect is probably too charitable a word for their view of us.
-But it struck me recently that for this mostly harmless rivalry to exist there has to be both ‘town’ and ‘gown’, and we can no longer take that for granted.
-As I write, in the midst of the covid pandemic, arguments are raging about whether it will be safe for students to attend their university courses in person during the coming academic year, and there is the serious prospect of online degree studies becoming the norm if some get their way.
+One perennial feature of university life is the tension between ‘town’ (locals) and ‘gown’ (students).
+When I studied in Nottingham during the early 1990s, my friends and I gave ‘townies’ our wary respect during our drinking and clubbing trips to the city – and respect is probably too charitable a word for their view of us.
+But it struck me recently that for this mostly harmless rivalry to exist there has to be both ‘town’ and ‘gown’ and, now we’ve experienced lockdowns, we can no longer take that co-existence for granted.
+At the time I wrote this piece, we were in the midst of the covid pandemic, arguments were raging about whether it would be safe for students to attend their university courses in person and some were claiming that a shift to online degree studies was in any case long overdue.

 The early universities in cities such as Bologna and Paris took a very different form to the institutions we know today.
 They were loose communities of masters and scholars who lived amongst the people of the town.
 Yet from the beginning universities were international in character, with students travelling from all over Europe to study.
 This was fraught with risk: as foreigners, they lacked the protection of the local law and often found their property confiscated under the so-called Right of Reprisal, in lieu of debts previously incurred by fellow countrymen.